-Most interactive media in the post-Singularity age is intelligent and realistically responsive, either because of the actions of other players (such as in multi-user simulspace games) or because of sophisticated AI (such as in single-player simulspace games).
-This trend goes farther than traditionally interactive enetertainment, however, and into very old forms.
+Most interactive media in the post-singularity age is intelligent and realistically responsive, either because of the actions of other players (such as in multi-user simulspace games) or because of sophisticated AI (such as in single-player simulspace games.)
+This trend goes farther than traditionally interactive entertainment, however, and into very old forms.

-Partway between a customized choose your own adventure book and a single-player role-playing game, neverending stories (so-called because they are often designed to continue for as long as the user maintains interest) are one of the low-tech presentation high-tech content generation pieces of media taking the market by storm.
-Entirely text-based, the stories can be run purely on mesh-inserts, not even requiring an ecto.
+Partway between a customized choose your own adventure book and a single-player role-playing game, neverending stories (so-called because they are often designed to continue for as long as the user maintains interest) are low-tech presentation of high-tech content generation that are taking the market by storm.
+Entirely text-based, the stories can be run purely on mesh-inserts, and don't even requiring an ecto.
 The stories are usually of a single character, whose actions are determined by the user, the effects of which are determined by a specialized storyteller AI.

 Storytellers are AIs [Low]

 Inspired by the primer from Neil Stephenson's The Diamond Age